massoncheg/forgejo-docs/docs/user/protection.md

 To protect a tag, you need to follow these steps:

 1. Go to the repository’s **Settings** > **Tags** page.
-1. Type a pattern to match a name.
+2. Type a pattern to match a name.
 You can use a single name, a [glob pattern](https://pkg.go.dev/github.com/gobwas/glob#Compile) or a regular expression.
-1. Choose the allowed users and/or teams.
-If you leave these fields empty no one is allowed to create or modify this tag.
+3. Choose the allowed users and/or teams.
+If you leave these fields empty, no one is allowed to create or modify this tag.
-1. Select **Save** to save the configuration.
+4. Select **Save** to save the configuration.

 ### Pattern protected tags

 The pattern uses [glob](https://pkg.go.dev/github.com/gobwas/glob#Compile) or regular expressions to match a tag name.
-For regular expressions you need to enclose the pattern in slashes.
+For regular expressions, you need to enclose the pattern in slashes.

 Examples: